Molten-Salt/Brian-s-Bluestamp-Engineering-Portfolio/index.md

 # Dual Axis Solar Tracker
+I created a device that would follow the sun.
 A stationary solar panel only points directly at the sun for a moment each day, which means it spends most of its time collecting light at an angle instead of head-on.
-To close that gap, I built a dual-axis solar tracker: a mount that dynamically adjusts the panel so its surface stays perpendicular to the sun as it moves across the sky, absorbing more sunlight— and therefore more electricity — out of the same panel.
-I also added a liquid cooling loop, since panel efficiency drops as temperature rises.
+To close that gap, I built a dual-axis solar tracker: a device that dynamically adjusts the solar panel so its surface stays perpendicular to the sun as it moves across the sky, absorbing more sunlight— and therefore more electricity — out of the same panel.

 | Brian C | Gunn High | Electrical Engineering | Incoming Junior |
 ---